How timing and plant selection can decrease stress on plant and person alike.

 Fall is a great time for planting trees.
 It’s a total win-win.
 Trees don’t like to be moved, it stresses them out.
 Planting container trees in fall makes the move more bearable for many tree species – especially deciduous types.
 For the most part, they are done growing for the season, so their water requirements are much lower than they would be for summer.
-This means that you’re likely have to water your tree less frequently.
-Also, their roots are not dormant, so they will keep rooting out into their new environment all the way up until the freeze.
+This means that you’re likely to have to water your tree less frequently.
+Also, their roots are not dormant, so they will keep rooting out into their new environment up until the freeze.
 This results in a more established plant in spring that will require less water and observation by next summer (as compared to planting one next spring – for example).